h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 While some attributes such as CHAP-Password, etc. depend on insecure cryptographic primitives such as MD5, these attributes are treated as opaque blobs when sent between a RADIUS client and server.
 The contents of the attributes are not obfuscated, and they do not depend on the RADIUS shared secret.

-As a result, these attributes are unchanged in RADIUSv11.
+As a result, these attributes are unchanged in RADIUS/1.1.
 We reiterate that this specification is largely a transport profile for RADIUS.
 Other than a few attributes such as Message-Authenticator, the meaning of all attributes in this specification is identical to their meaning in RADIUS.
 Only the "on the wire" encoding of some attributes change, and then only for attributes which are obfuscated using the RADIUS shared secret.
 Those obfuscated attributes are now protected by the modern cryptography in TLS, instead of an "ad hoc" approach using MD5.

 A server implementing this specification can proxy CHAP, MS-CHAP, etc. without any issue.
 A home server implementing this specification can authenticate CHAP, MS-CHAP, etc. without any issue.

 ## Original-Packet-Code

-The Original-Packet-Code attribute ({{RFC7930}} Section 4) MUST NOT be sent over a RADIUSv11 connection.
+The Original-Packet-Code attribute ({{RFC7930}} Section 4) MUST NOT be sent over a RADIUS/1.1 connection.
 That attribute is no longer used or needed.

-If the Original-Packet-Code attribute is received over a RADIUSv11 connection, the attribute MUST either be silently discarded, or be treated an as "invalid attribute", as defined in {{RFC6929}}, Section 2.8.
+If the Original-Packet-Code attribute is received over a RADIUS/1.1 connection, the attribute MUST either be silently discarded, or be treated an as "invalid attribute", as defined in {{RFC6929}}, Section 2.8.
 That is, existence of the Token field means that the Original-Packet-Code attribute is no longer needed to correlate Protocol-Error replies with outstanding requests.
-As such, the Original-Packet-Code attribute is not used in RADIUSv11.
+As such, the Original-Packet-Code attribute is not used in RADIUS/1.1.

 We note that any packet which contains an Original-Packet-Code attribute can still be processed.
 There is no need to discard an entire packet simply because it contains an Original-Packet-Code attribute.

 # Other Considerations

-Most of the differences between normal RADIUS and RADIUSv11 are in the packet header and attribute handling, as discussed above.
+Most of the differences between RADIUS and RADIUS/1.1 are in the packet header and attribute handling, as discussed above.
 The remaining issues are a small set of unrelated topics, and are discussed here.

 ## Status-Server

 {{RFC6613}} Section 2.6.5, and by extension {{RFC7360}} suggest that the Identifier value zero (0) be reserved for use with Status-Server as an application-layer watchdog.
-This practice MUST NOT be used for RADIUSv11, as the Identifier field is no longer used.
+This practice MUST NOT be used for RADIUS/1.1, as the Identifier field is no longer used.

 The rational for reserving one value of the Identifier field was the limited number of Identifiers available (256), and the overlap in Identifiers between Access-Request packets and Status-Server packers..
 If all 256 Identifier values had been used to send Access-Request packets, there would be no Identifier value available for sending a Status-Sercer Packet.

-In contrast, the Token field allows for 2^32 outstanding packets on one RADIUSv11 connection.
+In contrast, the Token field allows for 2^32 outstanding packets on one RADIUS/1.1 connection.
 If there is a need to send a Status-Server packet, it is always possible to allocate a new value for the Token field.
 Similarly, the value zero (0) for the Token field has no special meaning.
 The edge condition is that there are 2^32 outstanding packets on one connection with no new Token value available for Status-Server.
 In which case there are other issues which are more serious, such allowing billions of packets to be oustanding.
 The safest way forward is likely to just close the connection.

 ## Proxies

 A RADIUS proxy normally decodes and then re-encodes all attributes, included obfuscated ones.
 A RADIUS proxy will not generally rewrite the content of the attributes it proxies (unless site-local policy requires such a rewrite).
-While some attributes may be modified due to administrative or policy rules on the proxy, the proxy will generally not rewrite the contents of attributes such as User-Password, Tunnel-Password, CHAP-Password, MS-CHAP-Password, MS-MPPE keys, etc.  All attributes are therefore transported through a RADIUSv11 connection without changing their values or contents.
+While some attributes may be modified due to administrative or policy rules on the proxy, the proxy will generally not rewrite the contents of attributes such as User-Password, Tunnel-Password, CHAP-Password, MS-CHAP-Password, MS-MPPE keys, etc.  All attributes are therefore transported through a RADIUS/1.1 connection without changing their values or contents.

-A proxy may negotiate RADIUSv11 (or not) with a particular client or clients, and it may negotiate RADIUSv11 (or not) with a server or servers it connect to, in any combination.
+A proxy may negotiate RADIUS/1.1 (or not) with a particular client or clients, and it may negotiate RADIUS/1.1 (or not) with a server or servers it connect to, in any combination.
 As a result, this specification is fully compatible with all past, present, and future RADIUS attributes.

 ## Crypto-Agility